CyrilSiman/react-google-oauth/README.md

 This module is composed by two kind of components :

-- \<GoogleApi> used to inject and initialize the Google Api with your Google Api Key
+- \<GoogleAPI> used to inject and initialize the Google Api with your Google client ID, follow this <a href="https://developers.google.com/identity/sign-in/web/devconsole-project" >Google's documentation to get yours</a>
 - \<GoogleLogin> \<GoogleLogout> \<CustomGoogleLogin> \<CustomGoogleLogout> components used to display buttons and connect each *clickEvents* to Google Oauth Api.

 # Install